CCMS-UCSD/GNPSDocumentation/docs/quickstart.md

 ### Selecting Data Input Files

 Within the Basic Options header; to input your spectrum files, select the input files tab next to the Spectrum files (required) field.
 A pop-up window with three tabs will appear; Select Input Files, Upload Files, Share Files.
 Proceed by selecting the files you want to analyze by clicking on the mass spectrometry file or an entire folder.
 Next click on the Spectrum Files G1 button to mark these files for analysis.
 You may select more files for analysis and put them in the separate groups (G1, G2, G3, G4, G5, G6) to reflect your experimental design.
-If you are performing an analysis with more than six groups, a metadata file may be used (see documentation).
+If you are performing an analysis with more than six groups, a metadata file may be used (see [Networking Documentation](networking.md)).

 ![select files](img/file_selection.gif)